 Native Americans taught the farm owner’s ancestors how to tap maple trees; since that day, they’ve been boiling the sap to make maple syrup.
 While the sugaring season is from mid-February to mid-April, all other months are dedicated to making maple candy, maple butter, and kettle corn.

 When you visit the farm, you can expect to watch an entertaining video presentation on sugarmaking by Burr Morse and then take a trip to the sugarhouse.
 Visitors can also walk the winding path through the sugarbush, known as the “maple trail,” and check out the outdoor farm life museum.

-Guests can also try Morse Farm’s maple creemee, made with the farm’s delicious maple syrup.
-If you want to purchase any Vermont specialty foods, gifts, and maple products, you can stock up at the Morse Farm gift shop.
+Guests can also try Morse Farm’s maple creme, made with the farm’s delicious maple syrup.
+You can stock up at the Morse Farm gift shop if you want to purchase any Vermont specialty foods, gifts, and maple products.

 If you need to rest your head nearby after too much maple syrup, head to the adorable Inn at Montpelier.
 And, if you didn’t get enough sugar at Morse Farm Maple Sugarworks, plan a trip to the annual Vermont Maple Festival in nearby St. Albans!

 See Related: Things to Do in Dorset, Vermont

 5. Cold Hollow Cider Mill